PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 2. Ohio Revised Code § 5101.61 - Adult Protective Services: If there are concerns around abuse, neglect, or exploitation of adults, this law enables victims or concerned parties to seek help from protective services, underscoring the need for prompt action.

 Being aware of these laws can empower you to take informed action in cases of suspected POA abuse or mismanagement.
-If you have further questions about how these statutes may apply to your situation, our team at DuPont & Blumenstiel is ready to assist you.
+If you have additional questions about how these statutes may apply to your situation, our team at DuPont & Blumenstiel is ready to assist you.

 FREQUENTLY ASKED QUESTIONS ABOUT POWER OF ATTORNEY ABUSE